-At the Law Firm of Anidjar & Levine, we understand the seriousness of brain injuries and we help victims fight for the max compensation.
-Call our brain injury lawyers in Jacksonville today at 800-747-3733 for a free consultation.
-We can go over the details of your case and advise you on the best way to proceed.
+At the Law Offices of Anidjar & Levine, we understand the seriousness of brain injuries, and we help victims fight for fair compensation.
+When you call for your free consultation, a compassionate team member can go over the details of your case and advise you on the best way to proceed.

-A lawyer can look at the details of your injury and the available evidence and determine if another party bears responsibility.
+A personal injury lawyer with our firm can look at the details of your injury and the available evidence and determine if another party bears responsibility.
 Once we identify the responsible party, we can pursue them for damages.

 Here are a few common causes of brain injuries and the parties that might be responsible in each case.

-The Centers for Disease Control (CDC) reported that falls accounted for nearly half of all brain injuries in 2013.
+The Centers for Disease Control and Prevention (CDC) reported that falls accounted for nearly half of all brain injuries in 2013.
 Moreover, brain injuries due to falls disproportionately affect the elderly and young children.

 If your brain injury resulted from a slip and fall accident on someone else’s property, they could be liable for your injuries.
 For instance, the law requires business owners to alert customers to hazards such as wet floors, uneven pavement, or potholes in parking lots.